-Living in Alaska pros and cons: – The North Pole has become the synonym of Santa Clause.
-One can easily imagine a place that is covered with snow and reindeers.
-Alaska’s nickname is ‘The Last Frontier’ as it is far, far away from the other states.
+Living in Alaska has its pros and cons.
+The North Pole has become the synonym for Santa Claus, and one can easily imagine a place covered with snow and reindeer.
+But every coin has two sides, correct?

-Pros of Living
+1. Pros of Living in Alaska

-1. Nature’s Most Beautiful Craft
+1.1.
+Nature’s Most Beautiful Craft

-3. Permanent Fund Dividend
+1.3.
+Permanent Fund Dividend

 Isn’t it marvelous if our state gives us its share as a stipend?
 Since 1980 Alaska has been started paying money out to its people.
 Investment earnings from Alaskan mineral royalties are paid out to Alaskans.